ishuley/hodlings/lib/ROADMAP.md

+0.1) learn RiverPod and refactor for state management

+0.4) learn and use automated testing and CI/CD

 0.7) Scrape extended hours data from somewhere, make that work since it's a paid endpoint at IEXCloud.
 1) Add toggle sort ascending button